Minkalla/quantum-safe-privacy-portal/docs/WBS-2.1.5-STATUS-UPDATE.md

 ## Next Session Instructions

-**For Next Agent**: Start with message "Continue WBS 2.1.5 CI validation - check if cache key fixes resolved the workflow failures and complete dependency monitoring setup"

-**Context**: All implementation work is complete.
-Only CI validation and user reporting remain.

-**Priority**: Verify CI success, complete PR documentation, report to user, and prepare for WBS 2.2 transition.
+**For Next Agent**: **ARCHIVED - DO NOT USE**.
+Current task is WBS 2.4 Security and Performance Optimization.
+Refer to NEW_ENGINEER_ONBOARDING_MESSAGE.md for current project status.

+**Context**: This document is archived.
+WBS 2.3.6 FFI Performance Monitoring has been completed.
+Next task is WBS 2.4.

+**Priority**: Begin WBS 2.4.1 comprehensive security hardening for PQC operations (8 hours).

 ---

-**WBS 2.1.5 Status**: IMPLEMENTATION COMPLETE ✅ - READY FOR FINAL VALIDATION 🔄
+**WBS 2.1.5 Status**: ARCHIVED ⚠️ - SUPERSEDED BY WBS 2.3.6 COMPLETION ✅
+**Current Status**: Ready for WBS 2.4 Security and Performance Optimization